Subhabrata0010/quickstart-next_cli/README.md

 Pro Tip: Use Quickstart Next in your next hackathon or MVP build.
 It’s like create-next-app, but on steroids.

->🔥 With quickstart-next, you spend 0 mins configuring and 100% coding.
+>🔥 With qwikstart-next, you spend 0 mins configuring and 100% coding.